Monadic Boolean algebra: Discussion

 A more concise axiomatization of monadic Boolean algebra is (1) and (2) above, plus ∀(x∨∀y) = ∀x∨∀y (Halmos 1962: 21).
 This axiomatization obscures the connection to topology.

 Monadic Boolean algebras form a variety.
 They are to monadic predicate logic what Boolean algebras are to propositional logic, and what polyadic algebras are to first-order logic.
 Paul Halmos discovered monadic Boolean algebras while working on polyadic algebras; Halmos (1962) reprints the relevant papers.
 Halmos and Givant (1998) includes an undergraduate treatment of monadic Boolean algebra.

 Monadic Boolean algebras also have an important connection to modal logic.
-The modal logic S5, viewed as a theory in S4, is a model of monadic Boolean algebras in the same way that S4 is a model of interior algebra.
-Likewise, monadic Boolean algebras supply the algebraic semantics for S5.
+Monadic Boolean algebras are models of the modal logic S5 in the same way that interior algebras are models of the modal logic S4.
+That is, monadic Boolean algebras supply the algebraic semantics for S5.
 Hence S5-algebra is a synonym for monadic Boolean algebra.